CUSTOMER CART

 Back to Top

-Noisy operation- EasyUp?
+Noisy operation- EasyUp

 Sometimes on larger shades, the piece that keeps the long metals strips from rubbing against the head rail shifts out of position.
 This piece is a small plastic component that all the spears run through.
 Simply push this plastic component to the end of the metal spears to eliminate the noise.